 If you become frustrated with frequent waking or are sleep-deprived you may be tempted to try sleep training techniques that recommend letting a baby cry in an effort to “teach” baby to “self-soothe.”
 New research suggests that these techniques can have detrimental physiological effects on the baby by increasing the stress hormone cortisol in the brain, with potential long term effects to emotional regulation, sleep patterns and behavior.
 An infant is not neurologically or developmentally capable of calming or soothing himself to sleep in a way that is healthy.
 The part of the brain that helps with self-soothing isn’t well developed until the child is two and a half to three years of age.
 Until that time, a child depends on the parents to help calm down and learn to regulate intense feelings.
 If you are considering sleep training, please read Dr. Jay Gordon’s sleep method in his article Sleep, Changing Patterns in the Family Bed.

 I personally believe bed-sharing is a wonderful way to bond with baby and has many benefits.
 It was especially invaluable when I was breastfeeding and working outside of the home.
-That nursing and snuggle time was so precious and really strengthened and preserved the special connection my babe and I share.
+That nursing and snuggle time was so precious and strengthened and preserved the special connection between me and my son.
 However, I am aware that this is one of those issues that can make people feel attacked.
-Please know it is not my intention to tell you what is right or wrong – only you can decide what is best for your family.
+Please know it is not my intention to tell you what is right or wrong – only you can decide what is best for your individual and unique family.
 Also, don’t be hard on yourself if you tried it and didn’t like it or if you can’t do it due to medical reasons or for any other reason.
-Co-sleeping is also very beneficial and is definitely worth considering.